 Homemade Taco Sauce:

 Enchilada sauce is usually thicker than Taco Sauce.
 However, Taco sauce can be used as a dipping sauce much like salsa.
 Therefore, in a pinch use it to dip chips in.
-Incidentally, both sauces have a different flavor profiles.
-Indeed, both could be used as dipping sauce for various items.
+Incidentally, both sauces have different flavor profiles.
+Indeed, both could be used as dipping sauces for various items.
 Consequently, both of my sauces are mild.
 Furthermore, if a spicer sauce is desired just add more of the spicer spices.